Get PeakVisor App

 Services

-As with most resorts there are many different services available for skiers at Jackson Hole, including outdoor stores, equipment rentals, and many others.
-JHMR runs a ski school with a variety of programs for adults and children to improve their skills in the mountains such as private and group lessons and a variety of camps.
+As with most resorts, many different services are available for skiers at Jackson Hole, including outdoor stores, equipment rentals, and many others.
+JHMR runs a ski school with various programs for adults and children to improve their mountain skills, such as private and group lessons and camps.
 Jackson Hole’s private instructors are PSIA Level III Certified.
 You can also find backcountry guides at the resort.

 Tourist Information

-The Visitors Centers of the Jackson Hole Chamber of Commerce are state-of-the-art facilities that will point you in the right direction on any topic.
-Here’s the main one at Jackson:
+The Visitors Center is a state-of-the-art facility that will point you in the right direction on any topic.
+Here’s the main one in Jackson:

 Jackson Hole & Greater Yellowstone Visitor Center